arizzi/nail/README.md

 # Natual Analysis Implementation Language

-NAIL is a analysis language that should allow to define in an abstract way a data analsysis of a typical HEP experiment such as CMS or ATLAS.
+NAIL is an analysis language that should allow to define in an abstract way a data analsysis of a typical HEP experiment such as CMS or ATLAS.
+NAIL assumes an input data model for the event to process (see below) and allow to specify the event by event processing actions in a declarative form.
+Analysis variations for optimizations and systematics do not need to be explicitelly coded but are automatically derived from the event processing computational graph.
+Currently ROOT's RDataFrame is used as backend for a concrete implementation of the event processing as it allows parallelization and lazy evaluation.

+The final goal is to be able to query for a result and be able to automatically trigger the needed calculation with any optimization happening automatically.

+The idea is that the user can employ NAIL not only to describe the analysis at a given step but to develop the analysis, querying for intermediate results, updating the event processing strategy, adding systematics or exploring optimizations, all the way to finally statistically interepted data.

+## Current status
+A prototype for the Event processing exists.
+As it is the more delicate part it was developed first.
+We anticipate that the implementation of datasets handling, stat interpretation etc.. is a simpler problem that needs less R&D

-## Data model
+## Input Data model
 The event data used is of 4 different types
 - scalars (one number per event)
 - vectors (multiple entries per event, with variable number of entries)